Making Reading Fun for Reluctant Readers

 - Books everywhere - Not just in the bedroom.
 Leave books in the bathroom, the car, the couch, anywhere a kid might have a spare moment.

 - Vary the format - Graphic novels, audiobooks with text, magazines, comics, ebooks.
-Reading is reading, even if it doesn't look like what you grew up with.
+Reading is reading, even if it does not look like what you grew up with.

 - Short-form content counts - Magazines, websites, game instructions, recipe cards.
 "You read the Minecraft wiki for two hours?
-That's reading."
+That is reading."

 2. Choice - Give Real Control